tidwall/GoSwift/README.md

 ### Run an Example

-Using terminal clone this repository and enter the gokit directory.
+Using terminal clone this repository and enter the goswift directory.
 Each example has a swift and go file that contain the same logic.

 ```